-Departments should also make sure that teaching assistants fully understand the norms of American academic life.
+Departments should also make sure that teaching assistants fully understand the norms of academic life in the United States.
 Among the important issues are authority in the classroom, sexual harassment policies, standards of grading, and policies and procedures concerning violations of academic integrity.